autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 linkTitle: "Architecture"
 weight: 1
 description: >
-  Architecture of Autonity - protocol primitives and system model
+  Architecture of Autonity - protocol primitives and system model layers
 ---

+## Overview
 Autonity is an EVM-based blockchain which extends the Ethereum protocol to add Autonity-specific functionality to optimise the creation and maintenance of decentralised markets.
 This section documents the details of these Autonity extensions.
 An understanding of the core Ethereum principles is assumed.

 Autonity inherits from Ethereum: